Melnikov theory for two-dimensional manifolds in three-dimensional flows: Abstract

 \section{Abstract}

-We present a Melnikov method to analyze two-dimensional stable and unstable manifolds associated with a saddle point in a three-dimensional non-volume preserving autonomous systems.
+We present a Melnikov method to analyze two-dimensional stable or unstable manifolds associated with a saddle point in three-dimensional non-volume preserving autonomous systems.
 The time-varying perturbed locations of such manifolds is obtained under very general, non-volume preserving and with arbitrary time-dependence, perturbations.
-In unperturbed situations with a two-dimensional heteroclinic manifold, we adapt our theory to quantify the splitting into a stable and unstable manifold, and thereby obtain a Melnikov function characterizing the time-varying locations of transverse intersections of these manifolds, as well as a formula for the volume of each lobe generated via such intersections.
+In unperturbed situations with a two-dimensional heteroclinic manifold, we adapt our theory to quantify the splitting into a stable and unstable manifold, and thereby obtain a Melnikov function characterizing the time-varying locations of transverse intersections of these manifolds.
+Formulas for lobe volumes arising from such intersections, as well as the instantaneous flux across the broken heteroclinic manifold, are obtained in terms of the Melnikov function.
+Our theory has specific application to transport in fluid mechanics, where the flow is in three dimensions and flow separators are two-dimensional stable/unstable manifolds.
 We demonstrate our theory using both the classical and the swirling versions of Hill's spherical vortex.